 Quartair Contemporary Art Initiatives, Den Haag – September 20-October 6, 2019

 This installation/performance is the diary of the exhibition period of MÊKH-web.
 I wanted to write short remarks on the wall about the best or the worst that happened to me the day I wrote about.
-I used wool in different colours and push-buddies.
+For it I used wool in different colours and push-buddies.
 When the exhibition was opened I wrote in the presence of public.
 The result could be read in the beginning, but eventually letters began to merge and the result became an abstract drawing in which fragments could be recognized.
-It was meant as a parallel to the way memory works and I couldn’t help thinking of the way figurative art changed to abstract art in the works of Mondriaan and Bart van der Leck for instance.
+It was meant as a parallel to the way memory works.
+I couldn’t help thinking of the way figurative art changed to abstract art in the works of Mondriaan and Bart van der Leck for instance.

 Beholder